jwahyoung/off-by-one/_posts/2015-07-25-using-jwt-with-an-spa.md

 published: true
 ---

-The web has always run on a stateless protocol - HTTP.
-However, as the web grew and grew, developers discovered the need for state in their web applications.
-Often, we store session state on a server somewhere, and retrieve that session from the client.
-(Talk about application permissions.)
-Now, we have a new alternative: [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
+The modern web is built upon a stateless protocol: HTTP.
+However, we turn to older conventions when attempting to store state in web applications - often turning to session storage on the server side.
+Now, we have a modern alternative: [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ## What is JWT?

 JSON Web Token, or JWT for short, is a token used for authentication in web applications as defined by [RFC7159](https://tools.ietf.org/html/rfc7519).
 It's been around for approximately two years, and it's being pushed by [Auth0](https://auth0.com/).
 As of the time of this writing, Auth0 has just completed its rebranding of [jwt.io](http://jwt.io/).

+Tokens expose claims as part of the payload.
+A typical token payload, after being converted from Base64, could look something like this:

+	{
+		"iss": "myapp.io"
+		"exp": "1536710400"
+		"iat": "1437891817"
+		"user": {
+			"username": "testuser",
+			"displayname": "Test User",
+			"permissions": ['read', 'write']
+		}
+	}

+The payload is encapsulated by a header and a footer, containing the token specification (token type, signing algorithm) and signature, respectively.

 ## So, what are the benefits?

 What, didn't you read the RFC?
-Yeah, neither did I.
+Yeah, neither did I. However, there are clear benefits at first glance:

-Due to its nature, JWT is stateless.
-This means that we don't have to store session on a server, leading to less overhead and less complex code.
-It can also be used by multiple vendors.
+ - A user can have an application session without the application having to store that session state in some type of persistent storage.
+ - Unlike the classic session model, JWTs don't require the use of cookies, which can simplify cross-domain requests.

+The implications for the first bullet point are quite large.
+Not having to store an application session per user means that we can simplify our code, deload our authentication server and persistence server, and save a lot of space.
+Furthermore, by using the client as a part of the session scheme, we introduce scalability easily without having to throw more hardware at the solution (or a different storage methodology such as Redis).

+As for the second point - we live in an age where mobile is a first-class citizen.
+Native mobile applications don't always do well with cookies, but they have no problem with Authorization headers containing JWTs.
+Forward-looking APIs recognize that their clients may not always be web browsers.

+These two reasons alone make JWT a viable alternative to traditional sessions.
+In conjunction with a highly concurrent framework like Node.js, I think it's a solution worth investigating.

-## The basic idea
+## The Basic Premise

-We're going to use JWT for user identification and authorization.
+We're going to use JWT for user identification and authorization - on both the server side and the client side.

 For the purposes of my use case, I wanted to provide an authentication endpoint in my server application.
-Upon a successful login, the user would receive a JSON Web Token, which would be stored in the client application (in localStorage, in this case).
+Upon a successful login, the user would receive a JSON Web Token, which would be stored in the client application (in LocalStorage, in this case).
 The token itself would contain a list of permissions applicable to that user, along with any other relevant user information.
 Logging out would simply clear the token from storage.

-The token would be passed with every web request; once the server verifies the token, the server application logic would use the permissions defined in the token to determine whether or not a user is authorized to perform the specific function associated with that request.
+The token would be passed in the Authorization header of every web request; once the server verifies the token, the server application logic would use the permissions defined in the token to determine whether or not a user is authorized to perform the specific function associated with that request.

 Here's the cool thing - the client-side application, having a copy of the token, could also read the permissions and deny access to certain functionality based on the token itself.
+Due to the way we'll implement the token signature, the client-side application can check the validity of the token and react to an invalid token, just as the server can.

-## Implementing JWT in Express.JS
+## Implementing JWT in Express.js

 Because we're using the token on both sides of the application - server, and client - we're going to want to sign our token using an [asymmetric key](https://en.wikipedia.org/wiki/Public-key_cryptography).
-This ensures that while our server and our client (and anyone, really) can verify the tokens using a public key, only the server can sign the tokens using a secured private key.
+This ensures that while our server and our client (and anyone, really) can verify the tokens using a public key, only the server - using a secured private key - can sign the tokens.

-This protects us from someone attempting to edit the token on the client side (since it is visible in localStorage) to spoof a user or permissions on the client or server, as editing the token will invalidate the hash.
+This protects us from someone attempting to edit the token on the client side (since it is visible in LocalStorage) to impersonate a user or spoof permissions on the client or server, as editing the token will invalidate the hash.
 It also protects from someone attempting to create a valid token with false data; although they may have the public key, without the correct private key they cannot create a signature that the server will verify.

-**NOTE:** A private key is just that; private.
+***NOTE:*** A private key is just that; private.
 Leaking or losing this key compromises the integrity of the entire application.
 If possible, follow [twelve-factor](http://12factor.net) in your application and [access your keys through a Node environment variable](http://12factor.net/config) - and DO NOT check them into source control.

 It's also worth noting that we are not *encrypting* the token - we are only *signing* the token.
 This is an important distinction.